jessegmeyerlab/proteomics-tutorial/manuscript.md

 #### Tandem Mass Tag (TMT)
 TMT labeling is based on a similar principle as that of iTRAQ.
-In the case of 6-plex-TMT, the masses of reporter groups are roughly 126, 127, 128, 129, 130, and 131 Da [@PMID:26584918].
+The TMT label is based on a glycine backbone and this limits the amount of sites for heavy atom incorporation In the case of 6-plex-TMT, the masses of reporter groups are roughly 126, 127, 128, 129, 130, and 131 Da [@PMID:26584918].
 TMT works best with MS platforms which allow quantitation at the MS3 level (e.g., Thermo Fisher Orbitrap Tribrid instruments) [@PMID:25337643; @DOI:10.1021/acs.analchem.3c01155].
 In experiments performed on Q-Orbitrap or Q-TOF platforms, MS2-based sequence identification (via b- and y-type ions) and quantitation (via low m/z reporter ion intensities) is performed.